 Trisha Meili, the keynote speaker at Wednesday's Siskin Hospital Possibilities Luncheon, is living proof of the power of rehabilitation.

-“I felt so very proud of the hard work that had gotten me there,” she said.
-“The fact that I’m able to be with you here this afternoon is evidence that support is powerful.”
+"I felt so very proud of the hard work that had gotten me there," she told the crowd of about 700 at the Chattanooga Convention Center.
+"The fact that I'm able to be with you here this afternoon is evidence that support is powerful."

 The event had a lineup of speakers and presentations geared toward this theme of hope, and Meili's appearance was the capstone of the luncheon.

 "My message is not of anger or retaliation.
 My message is one of hope and possibility," Meili said.

 Siskin Hospital CEO Robert Main said Meili's story is what rehab is all about.

 "It's not our disabilities.
 It's our abilities," he said.
 "The whole idea is for our community to understand that there is life after disability."

 Meili touched on that goal in her presentation.

 "I have this belief that each one of us can do more than we ever thought possible," she said.
 "Each of us has a power of resilience."

 Tuesday's event marked the Siskin Hospital for Physical Rehabilitation's 10th Possibilities event.
 The stories of several individuals who have overcome traumatic injuries or illnesses were highlighted.